New Library Ambassador Student Employee Guide: Home

 Annual raises are dependent on performance and funding.

-Evaluation is conducted formally by your supervisor once a year.
+Evaluations are conducted formally by your supervisor once a year.
 You will receive informal evaluations throughout the year in the form of instruction, feedback, etc.

 Scholarships, awards, leadership opportunities and internships are all available for Library employees.